bipio-server/bipio/README.md

     export HOME="/path/to/bipio"
     cd $HOME (date && node ./tools/generate-hub-stats.js ) 2>&1 >> /path/to/bipio/logs/stats.log

-## Documentation
+## Notes

-General API spec and tutorials can be found at https://bip.io.
-For server setup and configuration guides, keep an eye on the [Wiki](https://github.com/bipio-server/bipio/wiki), it will be continuously updated.

-### Please Note

 The BipIO server software is the basic framework for processing bips and their delivery graphs and is currently distributed headless.
-For graphical representation of your bips, sign in to [bipio](https://bip.io) to mount your local install from your browser under My Account > Mounts > Create Mount.
+For visual tools, sign in to [bipio](https://bip.io) to mount your local install from your browser under My Account > Mounts > Create Mount.

 ![Server Mount](https://bip.io/static/img/docs/server_mount.png)

 The BipIO website is not a first class citizen or tightly coupled to one particular endpoint, so you can mount your local install(s) even if behind a firewall.
-The dashboard will be migrated into express static middleware and distributed with Bipio at a later date.

 By itself, Bipio does not provide SSL termination or any load balancing beyond [node-cluster](http://nodejs.org/api/cluster.html).
 If you need SSL termination this should be delegated to a forward proxy such as NginX, Apache, HAProxy etc.